swordfatih/CNRoom/README.md

 **Example code**

-An example code showing how CNRoom is easy to use!
+An example/tutorial code showing how CNRoom is easy to use!
 ```cpp
 //CNRoom
 #include "CNRoom/Room.hpp"